nomi811/clickable-icons-to-readme/README.md

 [4]: https://www.facebook.com/your_contact_info
 ```

 The instructions to drag and drop the icon file into a repo issue works the same for any image file you might want to add, including screenshots from your project pages, and test results.
+Here's a picture I took in my backyard.

+![img_4286a-350x233](https://cloud.githubusercontent.com/assets/17016297/18681463/da12c5c2-7f2d-11e6-8c53-4cb2e8914b3a.jpg)

 The code needs to be a tiny bit different.

-![img_4286a-350x233](https://cloud.githubusercontent.com/assets/17016297/18681463/da12c5c2-7f2d-11e6-8c53-4cb2e8914b3a.jpg)

 `![img_4286a-350x233](https://cloud.githubusercontent.com/assets/17016297/18681463/da12c5c2-7f2d-11e6-8c53-4cb2e8914b3a.jpg)`